Workiva/react_testing_library/doc/migration_guides/queries.md

 ```
 > Example from [`w_filing`](https://sourcegraph.wk-dev.wdesk.org/github.com/Workiva/w_filing/-/blob/test/unit/tests/components/collect_action_toolbar_test.dart#L171)

+The rendered DOM can be viewed using `rtl.prettyDOM(renderResult.container)`.
 This is the DOM for the `VerticalButtonComponent` we are trying to access:

 ```html
 <div